act-rules/act-rules.github.io/_rules/SC2-4-6-descriptive-labels.md

 ### Expectation 2

 The [accessible name](#accessible-name), if there is any, describes the purpose of the associated form field element.
-The context of the element can be used to differentiate the purpose from other form fields on the same page.
+The [visible](#visible) context of the element, or the context [included in the accessibility tree](#included-in-the-accessibility-tree) can be used to differentiate the purpose from other form fields on the same page.

 **Note:** In this case, context can be created by headings, fieldsets and legends, text that is near the control, etc. For Expectation 2, elements that are [included in the accessibility tree](#included-in-the-accessibility-tree) should be considered context as well, e.g. elements connected to the form field through `aria-describedby`, or using WAI-ARIA `group` role with an [accessible name](#accessible-name).